hongtaoh/32vis/README.md

-# 32 years of IEEE Vis
+# 32 years of IEEE Vis: Authors, Fields of Study and Citations

-This repository contains data files and codes (data processing & analysis) for the paper of Thirty-two years of IEEE VIS.
+This repository contains data files and codes (data processing & analysis) for the paper of Thirty-two years of IEEE VIS: Authors, Fields of Study and Citations.

 ## Structure

 This repository consists of four folders:
   1. `analyses_and_get_figures` contains Jupyter notebooks that get the reported statistics and figures in the Results section of our paper.
   2. `data` are data files we created and analyzed.
   3. `results` are the output figures generated from codes in `analyses_and_get_figures`.
-Figures in both the paper and the supplementary material are included here.
+Figures in both the paper and the supplementary material are included.
   4. `workflow` contains (1) scripts to obtain data, and (2) Jupyter notebooks to validate data.

 `analyses_and_get_figures` and `results` are easy to understand.
 The most difficult and critical parts are `workflow` and `data`.
 For detailed data generation & processing procedures, refere to the README of the `workflow` folder.
 For detailed descriptions of data we generated, refer to the README of the `data` folder.